Fitness planning is central to every successful personal training journey.

 That could mean 50 minutes of moderate activities three times a week if it fits your client’s lifestyle and goals.

-You also want to ensure that strength training is included in a client's fitness plan to improve their mobility, balance, and quality of life.
+You also want to ensure that resistance training and a structured strength training program are included in a client’s fitness plan to improve their mobility, balance, muscle mass, muscle gain, strength gains, upper body strength, and overall quality of life.

 The frequency and length of your clients' workouts will depend on your availability if you work with them in person, their schedule, and their fitness level.